boundlessgeo/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgshapeloader.rst

       A successful import

 #.
-You can verify this in ``pgAdmin`` by viewing the list of tables in the :guilabel:`Object browser`—your new table should be listed.
+You can verify this in :command:`pgAdmin` by viewing the list of tables in the :guilabel:`Object browser`—your new table should be listed.

     .. figure:: img/pgshp_pgadminconfirm.png